Skip to content

 Subcommand What it does

-package Create .pkg installers in artifacts/
+package Create macOS .pkg/.dmg installers or Linux .deb/.tar.gz packages in artifacts/

 check Check signing status of all built plugins